Doron-L/PriceOfCall/README.md

 ## ???Pivoting??? the first objective - going back to exploratory data analysis

-In order to look for valuable objective that can be found from this data set, I wanted to work with fewer features and more data.
+In order to look for valuable objective that can be found from this data set, I left the time features and looked at other ones.
+I looked at the industry and campaign type, as they have the fewest number of categories.
 Thus, I chose the two features with the fewest number of categories, and cleaning the data only if there were NaNs in their elements.
 Leaving more data, and less features.
 Thus, leaving the emphasize over time and making exploratory data analysis of the pick-up ratio over these two features.

 We can see that there is a significant difference in the pick-up ratio between the different industries, as well as between different campaign types.
 ![](https://github.com/Doron-L/PriceOfCall/blob/master/pickup_ratio_vs_industry_png)
 ![](https://github.com/Doron-L/PriceOfCall/blob/master/pickup_ratio_vs_campaign_type_png)
-The ... black lines over each bar are the 1 sigma uncertainty...
+The ... black lines over each bar are the 1 sigma uncertainty... obtained by...

+## The deliverable
 The relative pick-up ratio can be interpreted as the relative effort necessitated to get to some pick-up ratio.
-The two dependencies on the industry and campaign type can be combined to the relative effort ...

-Thus,
-The different levels of effor necessitated to invest in order to reach the same number of pick-up calls can be combined and give the relative effort that each project

-This can be used to reject high-effort projects, or to have a more project-specific price scheme that takes into consideration the effort needed to be invested.
+The two dependencies (on the industry and campaign type) can be combined and give the relative effort needed to be invested in each project dependign on these two features.
+The company can use this price/effort scheme in two different ways.
+They can either reject high-effort project, or to have a more project-specific price scheme that takes into consideration the effort needed to be invested.
 In the following figure, I plotted the relative price/effort level needed for each project depanding on the different industry and campaign type.
 Due to the sparse nature of the data, I linearly interpolated and smoothed the relative price values.
 ![](https://github.com/Doron-L/PriceOfCall/blob/master/price_smoothed_vs_industry_n_campaign_type_png)

-Still can be done:
+## Further work that can be done
-more features: company size,

-text mining of the titles feature, in a similar way to the one I have done for companies.
-I thought that the companies feature should have more information, so I text mind it first.
+For having a price scheme that is more complex (depends on more features) and more accurate, there is a need for more data.
+In addition, more features with relevant information should be added.
+These features can be engineered from existing ones (e.g., text mining the title feature) or adding new ones (e.g., the size of the company and the sub-industry of the business).